AleksEdwards/Report-based-Recommendations-for-Policy-Making-and-Agency-Operations-Dataset/README.md

 PubRec-Bench is the first benchmark dataset for report-based recommendation generation aimed at supporting policy-making and agency operations in public sector contexts.

-The dataset consists of manually curated evidence\'96recommendation pairs extracted from official public reports across UK and US institutions.\
+The dataset consists of manually curated evidence\'96recommendation pairs extracted from official public reports across UK and US institutions.

 The task is defined as:

-> Given a piece of evidence extracted from an official report, generate a policy-focused recommendation that is consistent, actionable, and grounded in the evidence.\
+> Given a piece of evidence extracted from an official report, generate a policy-focused recommendation that is consistent, actionable, and grounded in the evidence.

 This dataset was introduced in:

 **Edwards et al. (2026).
 Report-based Recommendations for Policy Making and Agency Operations: Dataset and LLM Evaluation.**\

----\

 ## Dataset Structure